jakebrinkmann/espa-reprojection/README.md

 See `reprojection.py --help` for command line details.

 ### Data Processing Requirements
-This version of the Reprojection application requires the ita for reprojection to be in the ESPA Raw Binary (ESPA's internal) format.
+This version of the Reprojection application requires the input for reprojection to be in the ESPA Raw Binary (ESPA's internal) format.

 ### Data Postprocessing
-After compiling the [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter) libraries and tools, the `convert_espa_to_gtif`, `convert_espa_to_hdf` and `convert_espa_to_netcdf` command-line tools can be used to convert the ESPA internal file format to HDF or GeoTIFF.
+After compiling the [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter) libraries and tools, the `convert_espa_to_gtif`, `convert_espa_to_hdf` and `convert_espa_to_netcdf` command-line tools can be used to convert the ESPA internal file format to HDF, GeoTIFF, or NetCDF.
 Otherwise the data will remain in the ESPA internal file format, which includes each band in the ENVI file format (i.e. raw binary file with associated ENVI header file) and an overall XML metadata file.

-## More Information
-This project is unsupported software provided by the US Geological Survey (USGS) Earth Resources Observation and Science (EROS) Land Satellite Data Systems (LSDS) Science Research and Development (LSRD) Project.
-For questions regarding products produced by this source code, please contact the Landsat Contact Us page and specify USGS CDR/ECV in the "Regarding" section. https://landsat.usgs.gov/contactus.php